-Table 5 Analysis of the Delivery Strategy (a) Sustainable Growth Analysis of the Derivery Strategy (a) Sustainable Glowth Policy Assessment and category of potential effect 5 Nottingham, A3, A5 partly a statement of general policy but also has the effect of city centre steering a range of developments to the city centre and thus away from European sites.
-B Development in the city centre unlikely to have any significant effect on any European site due to distance / lack of links or pathways for effects; air quality effects would be hypothetical rather than re European sites 6 The role of A3, A5 partly a statement of general policy but also has the effect of town and local centres steering a range of developments to the town, district and local centres and thus away from European sites.
-B Development in the town, district and local centres unlikely to have any significant effect on any European site due to distance / lack of links or pathways for effects; air quality effects would be hypothetical rather than real risks to European sites 7 Regeneration A3 / B Additional development arising from the regeneration areas is included in the over-all assessment of the spatial strategy.
+Table 5 Analysis of the Delivery Strategy (a) Sustainable Growth Dellass Policy Assessment and category of potential effect 5 Nottingham, A3, A5 partly a statement of general policy but also has the effect of city centre steering a range of developments to the city centre and thus away from European sites.
+B Development in the city centre unlikely to have any significant effect on any European site due to distance / lack of links or pathways for effects; air quality effects would be hypothetical rather than real risks to European sites 6 The role of A3, A5 partly a statement of general policy but also has the effect of town and local own and local steering a range of developments to the town, district and local cer centres and thus away from European sites.
+B Development in the town, district and local centres unlikely to have any significant effect on any European site due to distance / lack of link or pathways for effects; air quality effects would be hypothetical rather than real risks to European sites 7 Regeneration A3 / B Additional development arising from the regeneration areas is - included in the over-all assessment of the spatial strategy.
 Taking each proposal separately, none of the specified locations would be likely to generate significant effects on any European site.